ayuhafizah/Master-Data-Science/Semester_2/Data_Management/Final Report/README.md

 # ✅ Validation

 The dataset was successfully uploaded into HDFS and queried using Apache Hive.
-The queried data was subsequently analysed using Python to generate descriptive statistics, visualisations, and economic insights.
+The queried data was then analysed using Python to perform feature engineering, exploratory data analysis (EDA), and data visualisation.

-The successful integration of Apache Hive and Python demonstrates an effective big data analytics workflow for managing and analysing structured economic data.
+The successful execution of both Apache Hive and Python components demonstrates an effective big data analytics workflow for managing, analysing, and interpreting structured economic data.

 ---

 # 📝 Notes

-This project focuses on exploratory data analysis (EDA) rather than predictive modelling.
-Apache Hive was used for data management, while Python was used for preprocessing, analysis, and visualisation.
-Running the Apache Hive portion of this project requires access to a Hadoop environment with Apache Hive (e.g., HDP Sandbox or an equivalent Hadoop cluster).
+- This project focuses on exploratory data analysis (EDA) rather than predictive modelling.

+- Apache Hive was used for data management, while Python was used for preprocessing, feature engineering, exploratory data analysis, and visualisation.

+- Running the Apache Hive component of this project requires access to a Hadoop environment with Apache Hive (e.g., HDP Sandbox or an equivalent Hadoop cluster).
 The Python notebook can be executed independently after the dataset has been exported from Hive.